crustio/Crust-Grants-Program/applications/switchswap.md

 ### **Type 4 and more: Cryptopunks style NFT**
 Cryptopunks has shown its success over the last period, but it has limitations because all data must be stored on-chain.

-At Switchswap, we use an open-source avatar library that offers up to 140 million different avatars.
+At switchswap, we use an open-source avatar library that offers up to 140 million different avatars.
 The avatar is divided into different zones.
 Each zone has a category of design; by combining all these different zones randomly, we can obtain a random asset.

 We could create a collection of NFT based on that idea; all categories will be stored on Crust Network with a high renew pool to ensure the persistency of this NFT collection.
 More details on this type of NFT will be discussed later.

 <img src="https://ipfs.io/ipfs/QmUWzLqn3zkWgBqxWg4Dd71JzgCb7Ft46grqXkBwyqGqtH" width="400" />

 ## **UI components**
-Switchswap is aimed to be long-term and will be used for different applications in web3 world, so we care about the user experience on the interface and the product quality.
+switchswap is aimed to be long-term and will be used for different applications in web3 world, so we care about the user experience on the interface and the product quality.

 We give the user as much information as possible to guide them on using the platform/ wallets.
 All these features are being hardly developed; some features are at the MVP level.